kennynahh/uw-reality-labs/README.md

 ### Drivers

-SteamVR is the only universal platform with accessible driver SDKs.
+SteamVR is the only universal platform with accessible driver SDKs (from Valve's OpenVR).
 It is an easy choice to pick for an open-source project.
 The drivers for Reality from Scratch can be found [here](https://github.com/kennynahh/reality-from-scratch/tree/main/drivers).

 ## Building your own Reality from Scratch

-For a comphrehensive guide on how to build your own Reality from Scratch, check out the guide [here](/docs/Guide.md), or join the Reality from Scratch team if you're a student at the University of Waterloo!
+For a comphrehensive guide on how to build your own Reality from Scratch - our open-source, DIY HMD, check out the guide [here](Reality-From-Scratch.md), or join the UW Reality Labs team if you're a student at the University of Waterloo!

 <div align="middle">
 <img src="images/HadesVR_HMD_unfinished.jpg" alt="unfinished HMD module built on HadesVR PCB" style="width: 50%; height: auto;">